 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements, monitoring your free credit reports and Explanation of Benefits for suspicious activity, and to detect errors over the next 12 to 24 months.
-You can find out more about how to protect against potential identity theft and fraud in the enclosed Steps You Can Take to Help Protect Your Information.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
+You should report any suspicious charges on your credit or debit card to the bank that issued the card or the card company, as appropriate.
+Please also review the enclosed Steps You Can Take to Help Protect Personal Information, which contains information on what you can do to safeguard against possible misuse of your information should feel it is appropriate to do so.